andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/using-core-data-with-swiftui-introduction.md

 How does Apple intend for us to use Core Data with SwiftUI?

-Apple gave us a path forward with the most recent beta release of iOS 13 (Beta 5 at the time of this writing)!
+They gave us a path forward with the most recent beta release of iOS 13 (Beta 5 at the time of this writing)!

 <a name="resources" class="jump-target"></a>
 <div class="resources">